Ijaz Ahmed Shah

-Ijaz Ahmed Shah is a Pakistani politician, former officer of the Pakistan Army, and a former Pakistan Inter-Services Intelligence (ISI) officer.
+Ijaz Ahmed Shah is a Pakistani politician, former military officer and spy.
 He was serving as the Federal Minister for Narcotics Control, was in office since 11 December 2020.
 Previously, he served as the Federal Minister for interior from April 2019 to 11 December 2020 and Minister of Parliamentary Affairs from March 2019 to April 2019.
 He was a member of the National Assembly of Pakistan from August 2018 till July 2022.